automerge/automerge-classic/BINARY_FORMAT.md

 The biggest difference in the new version is that each operation has a unique operation ID, which consists of an integer counter and an actor ID.
-The operations within a change are given operation IDs with consecutive counter values, and the actorId of the author fo the change.
+The operations within a change are given operation IDs with consecutive counter values, and the actorId of the author of the change.
 This ID is used whenever we need to refer to the operation or the things it has done: for example, while the old version generated a UUID to refer to an object, the new version refers to an object by the ID of the operation that created it.
 Likewise, we refer to a list